swarmcity/sc-token/token-exchange-miniwhitepaper.md

 A new Swarm City token (SWT) has been created, and its purpose is to function within the Swarm City environment.
 Only SWT will be accepted in the Swarm City ecosystem, so any ARC token holders who wish to interact with the Swarm City platform will need to exchange their ARC for SWT.

+### The token contract

-The new token contract is based on the minime token contract created by Giveth.
+The new token contract is based on the MiniMe token contract created by Giveth.
-The minime token-contract is a state-of-the-art token contract that provides the ability to Balance history is registered and available to be queried All MiniMe Tokens maintain a history of the balance changes that occur during each block.
+The MiniMe token-contract is a state-of-the-art ERC20 compatible token contract that provides some extra features:
+- Balance history is registered and available to be queried
+- All MiniMe Tokens maintain a history of the balance changes that occur during each block.
 Two calls are introduced to read the totalSupply and the balance of any address at any block in the past.

 ```
 function totalSupplyAt(uint _blockNumber) constant returns(uint)
 function balanceOfAt(address _holder, uint _blockNumber) constant returns(uint)
 ```

-### Optional token controller
+### The token controller
-The controller of the contract can generate/destroy/transfer tokens at its own discretion.
-The Token Controller is not required for the MiniMe token to function, as there is no reason to generate/destroy/transfer tokens, the token controller will be set to 0x0 and this functionality will be disabled.
+The controller of a MiniMe token contract manages the token in a seperate smart contract, and is the only address that can manage the token.

-The SWT Token Creation contract will be set as the controller of the MiniMe Token and at the end of the token creation period, the controller will be transferred to the 0x0 address, to guarantee that no new tokens will be created.
+In our case, the SWTConverter.sol contract will be set as the controller of the MiniMe Token.

 By using this contract as the base token, clones can be easily generated at any given block number, this allows for incredibly powerful functionality, effectively the ability for anyone to give extra features to the token holders without having to migrate to a new contract.
 Some of the applications that the SWT Token based on the MiniMe token contract can be used for are:

 - Generating a voting token that is burned when you vote.